If you look at what's going on with media over the last many years there's been this whole explosion of digital technology.

 Quad began the year with the acquisition of Unigraphic, an East Coast commercial and specialty printer, and then acquired Brown Printing, a leading magazine and catalog printer headquartered in Minnesota.

 The Accelerated Career Training program (ACT) was launched in pressrooms across the company to help employees more rapidly learn new skills and climb the career ladder.
 A similar program was launched for the Finishing Department the following year.
 The program includes hands-on and classroom learning in addition to close mentoring.
-After completing the program, Samantha Williams, pictured here with her mentor Brian Grycowski, First Press Operator, was promoted to Second Press Operator in the Lomira, Wis., plant and now is enrolled in advanced ACT training.
+After completing the program, Samantha Williams, pictured here with her mentor Brian Grycowski, First Press Operator, was promoted to Second Press Operator in the Lomira, Wisconsin, plant and now is enrolled in advanced ACT training.

 Quad's massive logistics network can compress production schedules and meet precise in-home delivery dates while delivering a lower cost per mailpiece.
 In 2014, the company comailed 5.255 billion magazines, catalogs and direct marketing pieces, earning an estimated $250 million in savings on behalf of its clients.
 In 2015, Quad continued to lead the industry in comail volume and capacity, with more offline comail equipment than the rest of the industry combined.